AFASSoftware/maquette-query/README.md

 There is however one area that benefits from querying: unit tests.
 Maquette-query makes unit testing both easy and expressive.

-Consider the following code same to test the 'hello you' demonstration from [maquettejs.org](http://maquettejs.org).
+Consider the following code to test the 'hello you' demonstration from [maquettejs.org](http://maquettejs.org).

 ```
 let input = query(renderMaquette()).find('input');